 The pyre was prepared and Croesus tied to a stake at the top.
 Cyrus ordered a torch to be applied and with barbaric cruelty watched it mount towards the man in the middle.
 Money couldn't help him at that point.
 But then there came a sudden, heavy rainstorm which put out the fire.
 And since Croesus at that moment uttered the name of Solon, the Persian king who allegedly admired the Athenian lawgiver, had Croesus cut down and set free.
 The ancients say it was the sun god that sent the rain.

 Greek tales contain instructive lessons for men and women today too.
-The Vienna doctor Sigmund Freud saw that and approached them in one way among other ways.
-Even though people did not always speak truth in antiquity, and even if they often wrote more than one version of this and that story, there are lessons to derive in many of them.
+Even though people did not always speak truth in antiquity, and even if they often had more than one version of this and that story, there are lessons embedded in many of them, such as in many fables of ancient Greece.
 Many lessons depend on how we understand the stories.
 There should be room for interpreting them in several ways, not just one.